dhathout/cs205-website/docs/model.md

 ---
-title: Implementation
+title: Model
 ---
-Here we describe the infrastructure, technologies, and platforms we used throughout the entire pipeline.
+We describe the infrastructure, technologies, and platforms we used throughout the entire pipeline.

 ## Data Pipeline